ANALYSIS-Goldman Sachs' consumer pivot solves one question, but makeover raises more

 "As shall happen with any company during rough times, there is the need for restructuring and identifying synergies within the organization with the ultimate goal to cut costs and limit losses," Petrelli said.

-(Reporting by Lananh Nguyen, Saeed Azhar in New York, additional reporting from Ira Iosebashvili, Davide Barbuscia and Megan Davies in New York; editing by Megan Davies and Richard Pullin)
+(Reporting by Lananh Nguyen, Saeed Azhar in New York, additional reporting from Ira Iosebashvili, Davide Barbuscia and Megan Davies in New York and Mehnaz Yasmin in Bengaluru; editing by Megan Davies and Richard Pullin)

 ((Lananh.Nguyen@thomsonreuters.com;))